Jenna424/cat-tree-in-fullstack-bloom/README.md

 ### **_Description_**

-##### This app, created for Project 2 of GA's SEIR, enables animal rescue organizations to keep track of cats that are currently under their care and available for fostering or adoption.
-Adoption coordinators and volunteers can access a list of animal shelters and cats that are found in a particular shelter.
-Users can add cats to a particular shelter, remove cats from the shelter upon their adoption, and update a shelter's current cat count.
+##### The app "Cat Tree in Fullstack Bloom," created for Project 2 of GA's SEIR, enables animal rescue organizations to keep track of cats that are currently under their care and are available for adoption.
+Geared toward shelter directors and adoption coordinators, the app facilitates the transfer of rescue cats from animal shelters to their fur-ever homes.
+Users can access cat sanctuaries and view cats that are found in a particular shelter.
+They can add a cat to a shelter, update the name of a cat, and remove a cat from a shelter.

 ##### Navigate to website-goes-here and start viewing shelters and cats.